|MEETING PLACE:||Marrakech Menara Airport, Morocco|

 We recommend you drink only bottled or previously boiled water.
 Bring a refillable water bottle or similar device, especially when traveling away from major cities.

-- Paddle Raft with Oar Assist—The most agile of any boat in the OARS fleet, your guide powers the raft with two hefty oars on a rear-mounted frame, while the crew wields single blade paddles up front for added horse-power.
-Helmets required.
-(Four to eight paddlers)
+- Paddle Raft with Oar Assist—The most agile of any boat, your guide steers the raft with two hefty oars on a rear-mounted frame while the crew wields paddles up front to provide the necessary horsepower.

 Fishing is not an emphasis on this trip, but the river does offer opportunities that are best when it is running clear.
 Either at camp early in the morning or in the evening, you may find time to cast a line.
 We do have a couple rods & reels you can borrow or you’re welcome to travel with your own.
 Light-weight tackle is appropriate for catching the local variety of trout and we ask that you bring your own lures.
 For recreational fishing on the Ahansal River, no permit is required.